kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 ## Alternatives

-An alternative to option leveraging a new CRs to define the list of Kubernetes version to be used for upgrade plans was considered.
+An alternative option to leverage a new CR to define the list of Kubernetes version to be used for upgrade plans was considered.

 However, the option was discarded because it seems more consistent having the list of